Hickory House (TV series)

-Hickory House was a British television programme aimed at pre-school children.
-It was produced by Granada Television from 1973 to 1977 and broadcast on weekday lunchtimes.
+Hickory House is a British television programme aimed at pre-school children.
+It was produced by Granada Television from 1973 to 1977, and broadcast on weekday lunchtimes.

 Each programme was usually hosted by a pair of presenters, most often including Alan Rothwell.
-The setting was a normal house, but in Hickory House household objects were brought to life through puppetry.
-The puppet characters included Humphrey Cushion (a sleepy grey cushion with a fondness for bananas), Dusty Mop (a bad-tempered mop with a long red nose) and the Handle Family.
-The puppets were created by Barry Smith's Theatre of Puppets.
+The setting was a normal house, but in Hickory House, household objects were brought to life through puppetry.
+The puppet characters included Humphrey Cushion and Dusty Mop.
+The puppets were created by Barry Smith.

 All 129 episodes survive in Granada's archive, although none has yet been released on DVD.